keceli/EzGitUp/README.md

 # Upload multiple files
 ezgitup path/to/file1.txt path/to/file2.txt

+# Upload files using wildcards
+ezgitup *.json                    # All JSON files in current directory ezgitup path/to/dir/*            # All files in a directory ezgitup *.py *.json *.md         # Multiple file types ezgitup test_*.py                # Files matching a pattern
 ```

 If no files are specified, the tool will prompt you to enter file paths interactively.
+Wildcards are also supported in interactive mode.

 ### Interactive Mode